Purchasing a Business of Your Own is a Major Lifetime Investment. Learn How to Avoid Costly and Unnecessary Mistakes Here.

 When buying a business, you must first identify what type of business is right for you and then focus your search accordingly.

 Take a good look at yourself.
 What are your strengths, weaknesses, likes and dislikes?
 Do not try to be something you are not.
-Sometimes it is best to start by ruling out all of the businesses you do not want to be involved in.
+Sometimes it is best to start by ruling out all the businesses you do not want to be involved in.

 Next, consider your finances.
 With greater risk comes greater reward.
 There is smart risk and dumb risk.
 What type of risk taker are you?
 You must know the answer to be able to sleep at night.
 Still not sure?
 Then speak with Fredrick P. Niemann who will help you through the process of evaluating whether a business is or is not right for you.
-Mr. Niemann is not only a NJ business lawyer, he is a business owner and has been one for over 40 years, going all the way back to when he started a successful house painting company in Monmouth County, NJ to put himself through college and then law school.
+Mr. Niemann is not only a NJ business lawyer, he is a business owner and has been one for over 40 years, going all the way back to when he started a successful contracting company in Monmouth County, NJ to put himself through college and then law school.

 The Legal Services We Can Offer You After You Have Purchased Your NJ Business